bquast/Distributions-Probabilistic-Beliefs/README.md

 ```

-If however, Janus there after is in a euphoric state because he find his wallet again, and on top of this a nice shiny green apple, than his new belief might change to *3s* above his mean level.
+If however, Janus there after is in a euphoric state because he find his wallet again, and on top of this a nice shiny green apple, than his new belief might change to *2 sigma* above his mean level.
 Which would give us:

 ```r